zostay/periodic-s3-sync/README.md

 * `ROLE_ARN` - You may name the ARN of a role you want the sync container to take on explicitly.
 The container will assume this role if it is able to do so.

+If you are having trouble getting an explicit role to work, a `SESSION_DEBUG` option is added.
+If you set this to 1, it will display the output of the login sequence, which can be sure the role switch is working correctly from the container.

 ## Additional Configuration